Ali-Wael-Hassan/imagelib/README.md

 a SIMD single-thread path where the filter has one, and a parallel path.
 The parallel path is normally the fastest because it combines independent rows with all available cores; SIMD gives its largest gains on contiguous data.
-The filter math is the assignment's to write; the examples are the completed reference and the benchmarking target.

 ## Features